bevyengine/bevy/release-content/release-notes/headless-widgets.md

 sliders, scrollbars, checkboxes, radio buttons, and more.
 This set will likely be expanded in future releases.

+While these widgets are usable today, and are a solid choice for creating your own widgets for your own game or application, they are still **experimental**.
+Expect breaking changes as we continue to iterate and improve on them!

+We're as excited as you are for first-party widgets, and we've decided to ship these now precisely so people can try them out: real-world user feedback is vital for building and improving products.

+If you've read this and are still excited to try them out, enable the `experimental_bevy_ui_widgets` feature.

 ## Standard Widgets

 The `bevy_ui_widgets` crate provides implementations of unstyled widgets, such as buttons,